 Founded by twin brothers Lukas and Samuel, Veecoco is an online vegan cooking school offering over 800 lessons in everything a person needs for vegan chef training.
 These two visionaries have partnered with chefs from across the globe in order to provide a comprehensive set of courses for all levels of skill and interest.

 The platform offers a seven-day trial of all Veecoco courses, with no credit card required.
-After the trial, there is the option to upgrade to a premium membership for 297 USD for 12 months, or 35 per month.
+After the trial, there is the option to upgrade to a premium membership for 39 USD per month.

 One neat thing about their premium package is that for each month paid, they offer one free meal to a child in need through a nonprofit organization called Baan Unrak, in Thailand.
-According to their website, they have donated over 6000 meals to date.
+According to their website, they have donated almost 7000 meals to date.

 Lukas and Samuel have created something special with Veecoco and their team of world chefs, and I would recommend this online vegan cooking school to anyone, from those looking to learn about the history of specific dishes, to those attempting to implement specific techniques in their own unique creations.

 Veecoco's Online Vegan Cooking School: Is it for you?

 I completed the 7-day trial, and this is my review.